 - 1 teaspoon salt

 In a food processor place the chickpeas, garlic and salt.
 Process, adding a tablespoon of water at a time (about 2-3 usually) until a thick, finely ground mixture results.
-Don’t make it too wet.
-Use enough water to keep the mixture processing until desired consistency is reached.
+It will look like wet sand and can be dolloped like a thick cream.
+You may not make it right the first time, but persist because it’s well worth it.
+The more you make it the more you know what you are looking for.

-Now, this is where I divide the mixture into about three and freeze two batches, but this depends on how many you need to feed.
-We are a family of two adults and two young children; so about 1 cup of falafel mixture is enough for us.
+Now, after getting the consistency the way we like it, I divide the mixture into about three and freeze two batches, but this depends on how many you need to feed.
+We are a family of two adults and two young children; so about 2 cups of falafel mixture is enough for us.

 The falafel mixture is now ready for shaping and frying.